Fire and rescue services

 Use only licensed taxis or reputable limousine services.
 Arrange them through your hotel if you can.
 Always insist that the meter is used.

-A small, but growing number of foreigners have gotten into disputes with taxi drivers over the fare.
 Be prepared to pay cash for your Hong Kong taxi.

 If you have an issue with a taxi driver, ask for a receipt.
 Then record the taxi driver's licence number and contact the police.